nickdevlin/destination-divvy/README.md

 See a preliminary build here: https://destination-divvy.herokuapp.com

-UPDATE (4/13): Currently in process of integrating Google Maps API for walking directions to/from nearest Divvy station.
-May not function as intended.
+UPDATE (4/20): Not working at the moment, as I'm integrating the search aspect that finds the nearest Divvy station to given GPS coordinate.
+Come back soon!
+It's real close.